harleauxcarrera/AudioWavez/README.md

         this requieres body-parser in the server file and app.use(bodyParser) body parser is needed for things like:  req.body.<fieldName> Use postman to hit the post route and see if it creates a new track in the DB
+6. Once a post request is accepted by the API, make a track upload form component and get that to post a track via the api
+    1.create the form component
+    2. add a constructor with state object that represent each field of the form
+    3. Each input field of the form should have value = {this.state.nameOfField}
+        this will disable typing in each input ( this is where you need to use onChange function to set whatever is in the input field to it's corresponding state variable)
+    4. Add onChange = {this.onChange} to each input
+    5. Define the onChange function
+    6. Need to use bind.this in the constructor or alternativley use an arrow function so you don'thave to bind int he constructor
+    7. now that we have the onSubmit func console loggin the new user, install axios to make an actual POST request to our API and console log the user after that  ( handle input validation in previous video)